ncphillips/truecoders.io/_sections/dev-process.markdown

 title: Dev Process
 date: 2017-11-11 13:24:00 -06:00
 position: 2
-displayTitle: Our Process
+display_title: Our Process
-callToAction:
+call_to_action:
   title: Engage Our Process
   url: "#hire-form"
 subsections:
 - title: Project Management
   subtitle:
-  faIcon: fa-file-text-o
+  fa_icon: fa-file-text-o
   body: Our dedicated project manager will work with you, gathering requirements and
     giving progress updates along the way.
 - title: Agile Methodology
   subtitle:
-  faIcon: fa-refresh
+  fa_icon: fa-refresh
   body: Changes are normal.
 Using agile methods, our developers can iterate quickly,
     incorporate changes, and maintain code quality.
 - title: Quality Assurance
   subtitle:
-  faIcon: fa-check
+  fa_icon: fa-check
   body: Before we ship code, our work is thoroughly tested from the ground up to ensure
     that every part of the project is working perfectly.
 ---